 And finally – at the latest SMX event, Gary Illyes mentioned that the new Penguin would be rolled out during the next week.

 You can recover now or wait till the next Penguin, slowly dying with no traffic.
 But is your site ready for recovery?
 Find out with this quick Penguin-proof checklist!

-The Penguin algorithm targets low quality backlinks pointing to your site.
-Even if you got away with your grey or black hat link building strategy and survived last Google changes, it may not be the case now.
+The Penguin algorithm targets low-quality backlinks pointing to your site.
+Even if you got away with your grey or black hat link-building strategy and survived the last Google changes, it may not be the case now.

 Google listens to its users.
-And Penguin 3.0 will definitely be targeting links which are made without any purpose (basically, links that do not result in any incoming traffic).
+And Penguin 3.0 will definitely be targeting links that are made without any purpose (basically, links that do not result in any incoming traffic).

-How can you check if your website got hit during Penguin update?
+How can you check if your website got hit during the Penguin update?

-- Log onto to your Google Analytics account and check if you’ve lost your organic traffic.
-If you see any significant ranking drops around 2 – 3 days from Penguin update, you were probably hit with Penguin update.
+- Log into your Google Analytics account and check if you’ve lost your organic traffic.
+If you see any significant ranking drops around 2 – 3 days from the Penguin update, you were probably hit with the Penguin update.

 - Check your total organic visibility using SearchMetrics.
 This is an awesome tool for a quick analysis of any ranking changes.

 To be 100% sure of it, check if the dates you lost traffic and the date of the Penguin update match.
 Below, you can find a complete date list of Penguin updates (starting from the very first Penguin update):

 Penguin 1.1 (#2) — May 25, 2012